Aceinna/docs_openrtk/tutorial.rst

     The Static-Leveler application uses accelerometer readings to measure the local gravity-field and compute the two-axis attitude (roll and pitch angles) of a body relative to the local-level frame.
-A Leveler application could be used to provide stabilization for cameras and other systems that require accelerometer stable angular state.
+A Leveler application could be used to provide stabilization for cameras and other systems that require linear and rotational stability.

-    **VG/AHRS Application**
+    **VG&AHRS Applications**

-    The VG/AHRS application uses rate-sensors, accelerometers, and (in the case of an AHRS) magnetometers to compute the attitude and heading of a body in space.
-Rate-sensors are used to propagate the attitude forward in time at high data-rates (DR) while accelerometers and magnetometers act as references, correcting for rate-sensor biases and attitude errors.
+    The Vertical Gyro (VG) application and the Attitude and Heading Reference System (AHRS) application use rate-sensors, accelerometers, and (for the AHRS application) magnetometers to compute the attitude and heading of a body in space.
+Rate-sensors are used to propagate the attitude forward in time at high output data-rates (ODR) while accelerometers and magnetometers act as references, correcting for rate-sensor biases and attitude errors.